 According to the Crime Survey for England and Wales, less than half of people have confidence in the effectiveness of the justice system.
 Research has identified a disconnect between professional court users and lay people engaged in the trial process.
 Legal processes and constructs are confusing and distressing for the parties in cases, yet little effort has been made to truly address this.
 The court remains in the first instance the work place of legal professionals.
 As we reconfigure the court estate, and accommodate far more litigants in person, the role of the adversarial trial and legal professionals in communication of justice must be reviewed.

 The Working Party

-The aim of this work will be to improve the participation of court users in their own proceedings, which have a significant impact upon their lives, but from which they are often excluded by what JUSTICE considers to be overly legalistic processes.
+The aim of this work has been to improve the participation of court users in their own proceedings, which have a significant impact upon their lives, but from which they are often excluded by what JUSTICE considers to be overly legalistic processes.

-The Working Party will look at the language, interaction and questioning processes engaged during the adversarial trial, from the user’s perspective.
-Four initial aspects will be considered:
+The Working Party has looked at the language, interaction and questioning processes engaged during the adversarial trial, from the user’s perspective.
+Four initial aspects has been considered:

 - Digitisation of the court process and ensuring this places the lay user at its centre, and will be assisted where necessary.

 - Special measures that allow for pre-recorded examination of witness evidence: the professionals involved, process utilised and its impact upon the tribunal of fact.

 - The continuing relevance of traditional and adversarial culture.